ronniec95/LFWin32/README.md

 As a side effect, given the light weight nature of these wrappers, it can serve as a introduction to the win32 controls

 # Design
 * There should be 0 overhead beyond calling the win32 calls if at all possible.
 No vtables, no multiple indirections.
 Constexpr and template metaprogramming to do as much as possible at compile time.
+* Use static asserts wherever possible
+* As much logging as possible in debug mode, but __noop in release
 * Fluent style API to configure controls
 * Utilise signal-slot mechanism to decouple event handlers from their sources
 * Use Win32 API constants and types so documentation is easy to find
-* Support GUI controls
+* Support GUI controls such as filedialog

 # Implementation
 * Single header file

+# Long term plan
+* Add Direct2d and Direct3d charting, a 3d performant graph would be really useful
+* Create an excel like grid based on list box and HeaderControl